At a Glance

 Once settled into our accommodation, we will head out into the forest in the evening light in search of our first mammals of the tour.
 This area of Gola is not a hotspot for Pygmy Hippo, but is instead perhaps the finest habitat for ungulates in all of Sierra Leone.
 Numerous duiker species, including Maxwell's, Yellow-Backed, Zebra, Black, Ogilby's and Jentink's can all be seen here and, with the use of a thermal monocular, we aim to get the group good views of many of these species before they melt away into the forest.
 As the evening gives way to night, our focus will turn to the unusual nocturnal mammals to be found in this surprisingly rocky area, including West African Potto, African Palm Civet, Lord Derby's Anomalure and, perhaps most excitingly, White-Bellied Pangolin.
 There is even a slim chance that we may even stumble across the extraordinary Giant Pangolin.
 Our night walk can be as long or short as we wish to make it and, once we have returned to camp and enjoyed our simple dinner, we may choose to head out for another short walk.
 Be sure to listen out for both Thomas's and Demidoff's Galago, whose shrieks often carry through the forest.

-We have three full days ahead, focussed on exploring the forests around our base camp as thoroughly as possible.
+We have two full days ahead, focussed on exploring the forests around our base camp as thoroughly as possible.
 Our target species list is long and varied, ranging from several diurnal species of Duiker to charismatic species including Bongo, forest buffalo and White-Bellied Pangolin.
 We will head out on our first walk just before dawn each day, returning to camp briefly for breakfast, before a longer walk until midday.
 After a chance to rest during the sticky heat of the day, we will again head out for an evening and night walk in search of the elusive and striking species that call this forest home.
 The birding is excellent here, with known picathartes nesting sites nearby, and longer hikes are sure to reveal a rich diversity of bird species each day.